railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

 Packing mode
 ------------

 The packing mode determines the way that the storesperson will do the packing.
 If the order is put into *Partial Delivery* mode, the packing order will appear in the list of things for the storesperson to do as soon as one of the products on the order is available.
-To get the list of items to be done you can use the menu *Stock Management > Outgoing Products > Available Packings*.
+To get the list of items to be done you can use the menu :menuselection:`Stock Management --> Outgoing Products --> Available Packings`.

 The storesperson will then be able to make a partial delivery of the quantities actually available and do a second packing later when the remaining products are available in stock.